slamora/brackets-wiki/Research:-Find-Replace.md

 ## Find in Current File

-## Find in Files
+## Find/Replace in Multiple Files

 ### Scope

 How the user selects the scope of files to search.

 * Sublime - In Selected Folder, In Project, In explicit white-list/black-list, Open Folder Dialog
-* TextMate - UI shared with Find in current file.
+* TextMate - Project Folder, Other Folder
 * WebStorm
 * Coda
 * Notepad++